 The Guam rail was endemic to Guam, where it was widely distributed until the brown tree snake (Boiga irregularis) was introduced.
 Guam rails, along with most other indigenous species on Guam, began to decline.

 Prior to the 1960s, there were likely about 10,000 Guam rails.
 Sometime between 1944 and 1952, brown tree snakes arrived on Guam via cargo ships.
 Before the tree snakes’ arrival, there were no snakes on Guam, so the rail and other native animals had not developed natural defenses against this predator.
 The tree snakes wiped out the native animal populations.
-By the 1980s, nine of the 11 native bird species, including the Guam rail, had disappeared.
+By the 1980s, 10 of the 12-13 native bird species, including the Guam rail, had disappeared.

 Because the Guam rail is a ground nester, the brown tree snake was able to feed on its eggs and young.
 A severe decline in the bird's population took place from 1969 to 1973.
 In 1981, the population was estimated at 2,000.
 By 1983, it was reduced to fewer than 100.
 By 1985, there were only 21 birds remaining in the wild, which were captured to initiate a breeding and recovery program.
 It survives today in captive-breeding facilities in Guam and in 11 zoos across the United States

 Since 1987, efforts have been underway to establish a self-sustaining, experimental population on the nearby snake-free island of Rota, with the first release occurring in 1989.
 In 1966, a chick was observed on the island, indicating that the birds were capable of successfully breeding in this habitat.
 Birds have since been released at four sites with mixed success.